go-easygen/easygen/README.e.md

 ## Details

+It can be used as a code generator, for example, command line parameter handling code generator, or anything that is structurally repetitive, like the following:

 - [Introduction to easygen and its philosophy ](https://suntong.github.io/blogs/2016/01/01/easygen---easy-to-use-universal-code/text-generator)
 - [Easygen is now coding itself ](https://sfxpt.wordpress.com/2015/07/04/easygen-is-now-coding-itself/)
 - [Showcasing the power of easygen with ffcvt ](https://sfxpt.wordpress.com/2015/08/02/showcasing-the-power-of-easygen-with-ffcvt/)
 - [Easygen for HTML mock-up ](https://sfxpt.wordpress.com/2015/07/10/easygen-for-mock-up/)
 - [Moving beyond code-gen and mock-up, using easygen in real life creating GPT partitions](https://suntong.github.io/blogs/2015/12/26/creating-gpt-partitions-easily-on-the-command-line)

+Ready to get started?
+Then check out [Getting Started](https://github.com/go-easygen/easygen/wiki/Getting-Started) to start building your way to turn your data into any form, any way you want.

 <a name="clfhcag" />